 Your symptoms alone can’t distinguish between oral gonorrhea and another throat condition, such as sore or strep throat.

-The only way to know for sure is to see a doctor or other healthcare provider for a throat swab.
+The only way to know for sure is to see a doctor or other healthcare professional for a throat swab and ask specifically to be tested for gonorrhea.

 Like strep throat, oral gonorrhea may cause a sore throat with redness, but strep throat often also causes white patches in the throat.